On this page

 - Your relationship with your family member already existed before 1 January 2021.

 After the transition period: you will need a Withdrawal Agreement residence document

-As a result of Brexit your right of residence has changed.
+As a result of Brexit your right of residence in the Netherlands has changed.
 You are no longer an EU citizen.
-You will need a residence document to continue to live in the Netherlands from 1 January 2021.
-This residence document will show your right to live in the Netherlands.
-When Brexit does not affect your right of residence you may not need a residence document.
+You will need a residence document to continue to live, work or study here after the transition period.
+This transition period ended on 31 December 2020.
+During the transition period you only needed a valid passport to continue living, working or studying in the Netherlands.

 There are two sorts of Withdrawal Agreement residence documents.
 How long you have lived in the Netherlands determines which sort of residence document you should apply for.